rogeruiz/cvs-covid-vaccines-newyork/README.md

 ### towns.txt

-This is a space-delimited list of the towns in NY that you would like to set an alert for. eg. `WOODSTOCK ALBANY OSWEGO`
+This is a space-delimited list of the towns in NY that you would like to set an alert for. eg. `WOODSTOCK ALBANY OSWEGO`.

 ### phone-number.txt

-This is a numerical phone number without any other characters. eg. `5551234567`
+This is a numerical phone number without any other characters. eg. `5551234567`.

 ### textbelt-api-key.txt

-This is an API key provided by [Textbelt][txtblt]
+This is an API key provided by [Textbelt][txtblt].

 ### api-endpoint.txt